WHAT: Overnight in a working caboose or bunkhouse

 Like the crews, the rail yard comes alive very early in the morning as locomotives move about getting ready for the day's activities.

 Check-in and check-out at the ticket window in the depot (1100 Avenue A Ely, NV which is at the end of E.11th Street, off of US 93).
 Check-In Time for either the Caboose or the Bunkhouse is between 3:00 pm to 4:30 pm.
 Monday through Thursday.
 Friday and Saturday check-in is between 3:00 pm to 6:00 pm and on Sundays check-in is between 2:00 pm to 3:30 pm.
-Please plan your arrival to Ely within these times.
+Please plan your arrival to Ely within these times, or call well in advance if you need to see if later arrangements can be made for you.
 Ely is in the Pacific time zone.
-Occasionally check-in time for the caboose may be delayed because it is out on a train.
+Occasionally check-in time for the caboose may be delayed because it is out on a train and has to be made up for overnight service.

-Memberships start at only $30.
-You can also use your membership discount for your train rides.
+Members receive discounts.
+Memberships start at only $30, and can use your membership discount for your train rides.